jianostack/jianostack.github.io/aws/ecs-fargate/readme.md

-# AWS Elastic container service
+# AWS ECS Fargate walk-through

 ECS, RDS, Elastic cache and CodePipeline setup.
 I use it for PHP or NodeJS stacks.

 ## Creating the VPC and Cluster